(Click for the Solstice Website)

 Solstice was less active in the early years of the New Century, but in 2006 Andy ignited a new resurgence, welcoming drummer Peter Hemsley into the band.
 In the following 14 or so years the band created a handful of great albums and DVDs and did a few beautiful gigs each year.
 Solstice gently ebbed and flowed, as an ever inspiring presence.

 Then the covid lockdown of 2020 coincided with the 40th anniversary of Solstice’s birth, and Andy grabbed the opportunity.
-The most enthusiastic person in the world, Jess Holland, came in on vocals and breathed new life into the band, and the album Sia was created, without us even meeting up!
-This album raised the game considerably and has been extraordinarily well received.
-Three young backing singers were brought in to reproduce Jess's lush harmonies on the album, and suddenly we were a nine-piece with an age range of 40 years between the youngest and the eldest (me) - which is fitting.
-Solstice is a complete family!
+The extraordinarily talented Jess Holland, only 26 at the time, came in on vocals and breathed new life into the band, and the album Sia was created, without us even meeting up!
+This album raised the game considerably and was extremely well received.
+Three young backing singers were brought in to reproduce Jess's lush harmonies on the album, and suddenly we were a nine-piece with an age range of 40 years between the youngest and the eldest (me) - which was fitting!
+(It’s worth noting that Jess would have been a baby when I joined Solstice!).

-One example will suffice.
-We played the 1865 Club in Southhampton and our support was the astonishingly proficient young band Azure, who blew us away with their musical wizardry.
+Once when we played the 1865 Club in Southhampton, our support was the astonishingly proficient young band Azure, who blew us away with their musical wizardry.
 But I noticed that they stayed and watched our set, an unusual thing for a support band who had a long way to get home.
 Afterwards I spoke to them thanking them for hanging around, but they said they seriously had to because our set was a complete inspiration to them - “that is how music was supposed to be”, they said.
 “Man, you channelled Spirit up there today!”

 And that is indeed what Solstice does.
 And surely that should be the aim of any music anywhere.